ReneAI-Dev/Project-Overview/README.md

 - [ ] Select and procure a diverse dataset for initial training of the AI model.
 - [ ] Preprocess the dataset as necessary for the chosen AI model.
 - [ ] Implement the AI model and train it on the dataset.
-- [ ] Code an algorithm that allows Ren AI to actively learn from the internet.
+- [ ] Code an algorithm that allows Rene AI to actively learn from the internet.

 ## Multimodal Input Integration